 Here are some other ways that you can help pair an exceptional dog and a person with a disability for a life of greater independence.

-Volunteer puppy raisers provide Canine Companions puppies a safe home, take them to obedience classes, serve up a healthy diet, provide socialization opportunities and give lots of love.Volunteer
+Volunteer puppy raisers provide Canine Companions puppies a safe home, take them to obedience classes, provide a healthy diet, provide socialization opportunities and give lots of love.Volunteer

 Grab a leash and get ready for a tail waggin’ good time!
 Learn how to get involved with our signature national event, DogFest Walk ‘n Roll held around the country.Join the Fun

-We are grateful for the committed partners working with us to Give Independence — and Give a Dog a Job.
+We are grateful for our committed partners working with us to Give Independence — and Give a Dog a Job.

 It takes a distinct form of courage to take on a job called “explosive ordinance disposal technician,” especially while serving in the Marine Corps in Afghanistan.
 Charlie is that kind of brave.